 Previously, on A World of Treuble: Big Finance found ways to turn fallouts to opportunities.
-Then it got so carried away with the practice it started counting on them to make a quick buck, forgetting the merit in slow but steady investment.
-Quick boom followed by radical bust led to a volatile, destructive market that led to a volatile, eroded society.
+Then it got so carried away with the practice, it counted on these fallouts to make a quick buck, forgetting the merit in slow but steady investment.
+Quick boom led to radical bust that led to a volatile, destructive market, which led to a volatile, eroded society.
 Like despots presiding over their subjects, Big Players seemed to have lost the plot.

 We mentioned Prince [King] John and his subjugated, suppressed, overtaxed subjects in Part 2.
-We did so to put things in perspective, to remind ourselves what it must feel like for people to be subject to the whims of someone wielding unlimited money and power, and where such a setup may lead.
+We did so to put things in perspective, to remind ourselves what it must feel like for people to be subject to the whims of someone who wields unlimited money and power, and where such a setup may lead.
 Capricious ruler, disgruntled people, national crisis, Magna Carta.
-Whether it be Greece or communities in the “fracking belt” of America, or people in the Amazon Rain Forest and in the deep provinces of China, there is a case to be made for their land being plundered by powers greater than them with little regard for their human rights.
+Whether it be Greece or communities in the “fracking belt” of America, or people in the Amazon Rain Forest and in the deep provinces of China, there’s a case to be made for their land having been plundered by powers greater than them with little regard for human rights.

 But a second argument follows from this analogy, and that is ignorance.
 The leaders may be acting like callous medieval despots, but the people involved are acting like medieval, ignorant, dated individuals.
-They are not up to par, refusing to play the game as team players and setting themselves up to be taken advantage of.
+They’re not up to par, refusing to play the game as team players, setting themselves up to be exploited or abused.
 They refuse to adapt to the changing environment or embrace the knowledge that stares them in the face.
-Rooted in medieval superstition, if not ancient custom, their resistance to the powers that be has merit only when considering the harshness with which they are being dealt with.
-But when one looks at the reasons behind their lag, examining how they have found themselves behind in the process, one cannot help but acknowledge facts and call things by their name: an undeniable inability on their part to adjust, adapt and evolve.
+Rooted in medieval superstition, if not ancient custom, their resistance to the powers that be has merit only when considering the harshness with which they’re dealt with.
+But when one looks at the reasons behind their lag, examining how they ended up there, one can’t help but acknowledge facts, calling things by their name: an undeniable inability on their part to adjust, adapt and evolve.
 Either that or massive unwillingness.
-Or maybe a bit of both.
+Or a bit of both.

-It is a dangerous argument to make.
+It’s a dangerous argument to make, and not very popular, and perhaps not fair to those involved.
 Not everyone in Greece or in the fracking belt deserves to be labeled ignorant or dated.
-Chinese provincials may be good, honest, simpleminded country folk rather than backward.
+Chinese provincials may be good, honest, simpleminded countryfolk rather than backward bumpkins.
 And the indigenous tribes of the Amazon are the sentinels of nature, not relics.
-People cannot be lumped together and stereotyped harshly, en masse, certainly not on account of how they fare in lieu of high technology and economics.
-It simply isn’t fair.
+People can’t be lumped together and stereotyped harshly, en masse, certainly not on account of how they fare in lieu of high technology, politics, and economics.
+It wouldn’t be fair.

 See the conundrum?
-If people are not to be stereotyped en masse, then neither must Big Money.
-Both sides must be given the benefit of doubt, and have to be judged on facts, not biases.
+If people are not to be stereotyped en masse, neither must Big Money.
+Both sides deserve the benefit of doubt, and have to be judged on facts, not biases.

 It Always Takes Two

-Perhaps the point is to set aside the tit-for-tat part of the equation and look at things from a more factual point of view.
+Perhaps the point is to set aside the tit-for-tat part of the equation and look at things from a factual point of view.
 Attempt a quick, concise, straightforward analysis.
-Here we go.
+Here goes …

 An exception can be made for the Indigenous tribes of the world.
-They deserve credit for their intransigence regarding progress; there is merit in their resistance.
-They chose to fight modernity and high technology from the onset, on account of their beliefs, and they have historically done so in an informed and dedicated manner that upholds a different kind of universe, from top to bottom.
-They may have eventually been led into temptation by the nastier parts of modern life, but their resistance has been spirited and genuine, and far more noble than that of any other “resistant” culture on earth, who at one point or another ended up embracing technology all the same.
+They deserve credit for their intransigence regarding progress.
+There’s merit in their resistance.
+They chose to fight modernity and high technology from the onset, on account of their beliefs, and have historically done so in an informed and dedicated manner that upholds a different kind of universe, from top to bottom.
+They may have been led into temptation by the nastier parts of modern life, but their resistance is spirited and genuine, in my eyes, far nobler than that of any other “resistant” culture on earth, who at one point or another ended up embracing technology all the same.

-The indigenous tribes of the world are of course dwindling as time goes by.
-Their voice is nothing but quaint interference in the stream of communication, neither heeded nor taken seriously, which ultimately spells trouble for us.
-Like it or not, these “quaint” figures hold the keys to the spirit of Geo-technology, which we are only recently starting to discover, and which we better start minding as we apply our high-tech paradigm to the planet.
-Perhaps high technology will be intelligent enough not to disregard them much longer, heeding their warnings, embracing their knowledge and adjusting it to our own, before it is lost forever.
+All the same, the indigenous tribes of the world dwindle as we speak.
+Their voice is nothing but quaint interference in the stream of communication, neither heeded nor taken seriously, which ultimately spells trouble for us – yes, us!
+Like it or not, these ‘quaint’ figures hold the keys to the spirit of Geo-technology, which we’re only now starting to discover, and which we better mind as we apply our high-tech paradigm to the planet.
+Perhaps high technology will be intelligent enough not to disregard them much longer, heeding their warnings, embracing their knowledge and adjusting it to our own, before it’s gone forever.

-Other cultures, on the other hand, more “advanced” cultures, who have found themselves far behind in the global game, are not so admirable.
+Other cultures, on the other hand, more ‘advanced’ cultures, who’ve also ended up far behind in the global game, are not so admirable.
 Their resistance is not born out of an informed and dedicated wish to preserve the earth.
-It is born out of micro-politics and expedience.
-They play the game on both sides, resisting the liabilities of the process while claiming all the benefits, their infrastructure and framework deeply embedded in technology, and their entire culture appreciative of it, but their minds dead set on thwarting it by doing things their way, in the name of cultural specificities that prevent them from adapting.
-Having perhaps given it a shot and discovered that they are not much good at it, or just because they are lousy team players, they throw spanner after spanner in the works, sabotaging the system and citing culture as their get-out-of-jail-free card.
+It’s born out of micro-politics and expedience.
+They play the game on both sides, resisting the liabilities of the process while claiming all the benefits, their infrastructure and framework embedded in technology, their entire culture appreciative of it while their minds are dead set on thwarting it by doing things their way, in the name of cultural specificities that prevent them from adapting.
+Having perhaps given it a shot and discovered that they’re not much good at it, or just because they’re lousy team players, they throw spanner after spanner in the works, sabotaging the system and citing culture as their get-out-of-jail-free card.

 Like the guy at school with the chip on his shoulder, who never showed up on time for the football game, and who always made a scene about being left out…

 These people, whoever they may be, have made their choice.
-They must now live with it, and so must we, finding ways to deal with it.
-Tutoring, peer pressure, disciplining, enticement, intervention, treatment, rehabilitation, education – all options are on the table, the aim being to curb the damage, set things right and bring the miscreants back into the game, making responsible and reliable players out of them.
+They must live with it, and so must we, finding ways to deal with it.
+Tutoring, peer pressure, disciplining, enticement, intervention, treatment, rehabilitation, education – all options are on the table, the aim clear: curb the damage, set things right, bring the miscreants back into the game, making responsible and reliable players out of them.

-These high-end saboteurs, like their mirror-image kindred, have also made their choice, and they will have to live with it, and so will we, finding ways to deal with it.
-It would have been easier if they had not been such jerks from the get go, like the guy who thought he was the hot shot, running the show all the time, rubbing people the wrong way and bullying his way through, taking over the proceedings at will, screwing everything up, spreading a blanket of fear all around him.
+These high-end saboteurs, like their mirror-image kindred, have also made their choice, and will have to live with it, and so will we, finding ways to deal with it.
+It would be easier if they weren’t such jerks from the get go, like the guy at school who thought he was the hot shot, running the show all the time, rubbing people the wrong way and bullying his way through the years, screwing everything up, spreading a blanket of fear all around him.
 Remember that guy?
-And his psychopath girl, who urged him on, eager to see him taunt people, break a few skulls, and make enough noise for the spotlights to turn round and point out how hot she was?
+And his psychopath girl who urged him on, eager to see him taunt people, break a few skulls, and make enough noise for the spotlight to turn round and highlight how hot she was for being with that guy?
 Remember her?
 These are the personalities that guide much of the leadership’s behavior, and these are the people causing trouble again.